RuiArmada/RuiArmada/README.md

 ## 👋 Hi there!
-I'm Rui Armada, a Software Engineering enthusiast.
+I'm Rui Armada.

+### About Me:

-- Completed my Bachelor's in Software Engineering.
+- Completed my Bachelor's in Software Engineering in January 2024.
 - Currently pursuing my Master's in Software Engineering with a focus on:
   - Computer Graphics (final average of 18).
-  - Internet Engineering (currently working on it).
+  - Internet Engineering (actively working on it).

-- 🎓 Working on my thesis: "Boid Animation Rule System."
+- 🎓 Currently working on my thesis: "Boid Animation Rule System."

 📧 To get in touch, feel free to email me at: [ruifparmada@outlook.com](mailto:ruifparmada@outlook.com)